How to Get Help Paying Unexpected Medical Bills

-- The Children’s Health Insurance Program (CHIP) provides financial aid for children whose parents don’t qualify for Medicaid, but can’t afford private insurance coverage.
-See if your family qualifies for CHIP and learn how to apply.
+- The Children’s Health Insurance Program (CHIP) provides financial help with medical bills for low-income parents who don’t qualify for Medicaid but can’t afford private insurance coverage.

-- The Health Resources and Service Administration has a variety of programs providing affordable care to those struggling with medical expenses.
-Eligibility for free and reduced-cost care is based on a patient’s income and insurance status.
+- The Health Resources and Services Administration has a number of programs that offer affordable care to those struggling with medical expenses.

 6. Find charities that help pay medical bills

 If you’re still unsure how to get help with medical bills, nonprofit organizations are devoted to helping people with specific medical conditions.
 Search for healthcare-focused charities and nonprofits here to see if any apply to you.
 These organizations can be beneficial if you have a chronic condition that requires ongoing assistance with medical bills.

 Still don’t know how to pay medical bills?
 We want to help

 Thousands of people turn to GoFundMe every day to raise the funds they need.
 Whether you need help paying medical bills right now or you’re anticipating expensive treatments in the future, GoFundMe can help ease that financial burden.
 Are you ready to start a new fundraiser to pay for medical bills?
 Sign up to create your fundraiser today.